BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 minimum extent necessary so the rest of this Agreement remains valid and in effect.

-17.8. _Force Majeur_ e.
+17.8. _Force Majeure_.
 Neither party is liable for any delay or failure to perform any obligation under this Agreement (except for a failure to pay fees which shall still be due and payable but may be deferred until payment of fees is possible following the resolution of the force majeure event) due to events